Florida Boating Course Details

 By taking this course, you agree to complete online testing without any assistance from another person, the course materials, or other materials.

-There is also a 60-question final exam that you have up to 180 minutes to complete.
+There is also a 60-question final exam.
 To pass the exam and qualify for your boater education ID card, you must score at least 80%.
-You have up to three attempts to pass the final exam.
-If you do not pass the exam after three tries, you will need to re-register for the course and restart your training.
+You have unlimited attempts to pass the final exam.

 Commitment to Privacy